factor10/intent/README.md

 project.

 `sbt site/run` will generate the entire documentation structure in the `./docs` folder.
+`sbt site/test` will run the unit-test for the documentation generator.

 GitHub pages will automatically serve files in the docs folder at http://factor10.github.com/intent no furhter action is needed.